github/gh-ost/doc/command-line-flags.md

 `--ssl-key=/path/to/ssl-key.key`: SSL private key file (in PEM format).

 ### storage-engine
-default is `innodb`, and `rocksdb`as an optional.
+Default is `innodb`, and `rocksdb` support is currently experimental.
 InnoDB and RocksDB are both transactional engines, supporting both shared and exclusive row locks.

 But RocksDB currently lacks a few features support compared to InnoDB:
 - Gap Locks